Beating diseases like obesity and diabetes may come down to keeping your microbiome healthy with a diverse diet.

-It's no secret that the rise of serious diseases like obesity, Type 2 diabetes, and gastrointestinal problems are due to the unhealthy diets that have become commonplace in America.
-But it might not just be our diets—75 percent of the world’s population consumes only five animal species and 12 plant species, and this loss of dietary diversity over the past 50 years or so may be a contributing factor to the influx of diseases, according to a lecture given at IFT15: Where Science Feeds Innovation in Chicago this week.
+Attention creatures of culinary habit: It's time to branch out.
+Seventy-five percent of the world’s population consumes only five animal species and 12 plant species, and this loss of dietary diversity over the past 50 years or so may be a contributing factor to an influx of diseases, according to a lecture given at IFT15: Where Science Feeds Innovation in Chicago.
+It could have contributed to a rise in obesity, type 2 diabetes, and gastrointestinal issues, suggested lecturer Mark Heiman, vice president and chief scientific officer at MicroBiome Therapeutics.
 (Find out Why the Most Nutritious Foods Aren’t As Healthy As They Used to Be.)

 “Like any ecosystem, the one that is most diverse in species is the one that is going to be the healthiest,” Heiman said.
 “In almost every disease state that has been studied so far, the microbiome has lost diversity.”

-Heiman’s research, though, has found that people with pre-diabetes and Type 2 diabetes had a different mix of gut bacteria than healthy people.
+Heiman’s research has found that people with pre-diabetes and type 2 diabetes had a different mix of gut bacteria than other people.
 When these 30 participants were given a cocktail of missing nutrients—including beta glucan and antioxidants—their microbiome shifted to a healthier bacteria makeup and they saw benefits including feeling more satisfied from their meals, improved glucose control, and relief from constipation.

-While you probably can’t find more nutritionally-rich versions of the produce you’re already eating at your local store, you can help improve your microbiome (and, therefore, disease risk) another way: Think about your diet right now and how you could add more diversity to your plate, Heiman suggested.
-This is the best season to stock up, since farmer’s markets are packed with All the Juicy and Fresh Produce You Can Eat in July.
-Plus consider these 8 "Ugly" Nutrient-Packed Fruits and Vegetables, and try and pack nutrients in wherever you can (here are 10 Super Greens to Add to Smoothies and Juices).
+While you probably can’t find more nutritionally-rich versions of the produce you’re already eating at your grocery store, you can help improve your microbiome (and, therefore, disease risk) another way: Think about your diet right now and how you could add more diversity to your plate, Heiman suggested.
 The more colorful your plate, the more diverse your nutrient intake, and the happier your microbiome will be.